kubernetes/website/content/en/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes.md

 liveness and readiness checks:

 * `initialDelaySeconds`: Number of seconds after the container has started before startup, liveness or readiness probes are initiated.
 If a startup probe is defined, liveness and readiness probe delays do not begin until the startup probe has succeeded.
-  `initialDelaySeconds` will block probes, but `periodSeconds` remains active.
-The probe may be initiated at a time after `initialDelaySeconds` has elapsed.
+  An `initialDelaySeconds` value greater than 0 will delay when the first probe starts.
+If the value of `periodSeconds` is greater than `initialDelaySeconds` then `periodSeconds` intervals remain effective.
+For example, if `initialDelaySeconds` is set to 10, but `periodSeconds` is set to 20, periodic probes will still begin after an initial 20 seconds.
   Defaults to 0 seconds.
 Minimum value is 0.
 * `periodSeconds`: How often (in seconds) to perform the probe.
 Default to 10 seconds.
   The minimum value is 1.